Depression

 • External influences (verbal, physical, or sexual abuse, bullying, neglect, or insurmountable peer pressure)

-Three of the most effective strategies for coping with depression are to engage in physical exercise, be sure to get enough rest, and incorporate mindfulness and meditation into your daily routine.
+Three of the most effective strategies for coping with depression are for your teen to engage in physical exercise, get enough rest, and incorporate mindfulness and meditation into their daily routine.

-There are a number of warning signs to look for if you think you may be depressed:
+There are a number of warning signs to look for if you think your teen may be depressed:

 • Sleep disruption